Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/slurm-quickstart.md

 !!! info

+    You can use the `lumi-allocations` command to list the projects of which you are a member.
+This command will also list your allocated and used compute and storage [billing units][billing].

-    You may use the `groups` command to retrieve your project ID when connected to LUMI: you should see that you are part of a group named `project_xxxxxxxxx`.
+    Alternative is to use the `groups` command: you should see that you are part of a group named `project_xxxxxxxxx`.

 ## Slurm commands overview